ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 ###  System under test

 The SUT is the server side of the test suite environment.
-SharePoint server(s) and Active Directory have defined system requirements which should be taken into account during deployment.
-The SharePoint File Sync and WOPI Protocol test suites do not have any additional SUT resource requirements.
+SharePoint Server(s) and Active Directory have defined system requirements which should be taken into account during deployment.
+SharePoint File Sync and WOPI Protocol Test Suites do not have any additional SUT resource requirements.

 ### Test suite client